Department of Computer Science

 University of Minnesota, Twin Cities

-I am a third-year computer science PhD student with GroupLens Research at the University of Minnesota - Twin Cities.
-I am currently advised by Haiyi Zhu and Loren Terveen to understand the underlying mechanism behind the behaviors of online users and their interactions in the Peer Production and Shared Economy systems using statistical models and machine learning algorithms.
+I am a fifth-year computer science PhD student with GroupLens Research at the University of Minnesota - Twin Cities.
+I am advised by Haiyi Zhu and Loren Terveen.
+My research interests lie at the interaction of human-computer interaction, applied machine learning, and system building.
+Two areas of research include (1) understanding online communi-ties and (2) building intelligent systems.

 Will join Microsoft Research FUSE Labs this summer!
-Very excited about my second internship and the summer in Seattle!
+Excited about my second internship and the summer in Seattle!

 Cranshaw, J., Elwany, E., Newman, T., Kocielnik, R., Yu, B., Soni, S, Teevan, J., Monroy-Hernandez, A. Calendar.help: Designing a Workflow-Based Scheduling Agent with Humans in the Loop.
 In Proceedings of SIGCHI 2017.
 Paper PDF

 Yu, B., Ren, Y., Terveen, L., and Zhu, H. Predicting Member Productivity and Withdrawal from Pre-Joining Attachments in Online Production Groups.
 In Proceedings of CSCW 2017.
 Paper PDF

 Lin, Y., Yu, B., Hall, A., and Hecht, B. Problematizing and Addressing the Article-as-Concept Assumption in Wikipedia.
 In Proceedings of CSCW 2017.
 Paper PDF